KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 This function is also available from the menu bar of the Project Bin and by right-click on empty space in the Project Bin.

-Please refer to the :ref:`titles` section of this documentation for more details about Titles and Templates.
+Please refer to the :ref:`effects-titles` section of this documentation for more details about Titles and Templates.

 .. rst-class:: clear-both